awsdocs/aws-batch-user-guide/doc_source/security_iam_service-with-iam.md

 | --- |--- |
 |  Supports service roles  |  Yes  |

   A service role is an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that a service assumes to perform actions on your behalf\.
-Service roles provide access only within your account and cannot be used to grant access to services in other accounts\.
 An IAM administrator can create, modify, and delete a service role from within IAM\.
 For more information, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

 **Warning**
 Changing the permissions for a service role might break AWS Batch functionality\.
 Edit service roles only when AWS Batch provides guidance to do so\.